lanl/dsi/docs/introduction.rst

 DSI Core Middleware
 -------------------
 DSI's core middleware is focused on delivering user-queries on unified metadata which are distributed across many files and security domains.
 DSI currently supports Linux, and is tested on RedHat- and Debian-based distributions.
-The DSI Core middleware is a home for DSI Plugins and an interface for DSI Drivers.
+The DSI Core middleware is a home for DSI Plugins and an interface for DSI Backends.

 Plugin Abstract Classes
 -----------------------